 Profits and dividends are nice, but they’re not worth much if the banks effectively own and control the business.

-On the debt front Marks and Spencer does quite well.
+On the debt front, Marks and Spencer does quite well.
 Its total borrowings are listed as £2.3 billion.
-That’s 2.5 times £915 million, which is estimate of the company’s average annual net earnings through the next business cycle (which I call the future earnings power, and my usual limit on debt is 5 times that amount).
+That’s 2.5 times £915 million, which is an estimate of the company’s average annual net earnings through the next business cycle (which I call the future earnings power, and my usual limit on debt is five times that amount).

-In summary then, from a purely quantitative point of view, Marks and Spencer is a slow and not particularly steadily growing company which has medium to slightly high financial obligations.
+In summary, then, from a purely quantitative point of view, Marks and Spencer is a slow and not particularly steadily growing company that has medium to slightly high financial obligations.

 Building the investment story

-A company is far more than just the numbers it produces, and so it’s usually a good idea to have a look at what it actually does, and whether or not there is a reasonable chance for prosperity in the future.
+A company is far more than just the numbers it produces, so it’s usually a good idea to have a look at what it actually does and whether or not there is a reasonable chance for prosperity in the future.

-In Marks and Spencer’s case most people already know that it has long been a leading high-street clothing and food retailer, with a history dating back more than a century (somewhat lovingly detailed on their Marks In Time website).
-As a long-time M&S shopper myself I understand their Quality/Value/Service/Trust principles, and I have relied on it having the same sort of good quality, mainstream clothing in stock over the past four decades.
+In Marks and Spencer’s case, most people already know that it has long been a leading high-street clothing and food retailer, with a history dating back more than a century (somewhat lovingly detailed on their Marks In Time website).
+As a long-time M&S shopper myself, I understand their principles of quality, value, service and trust, and I have relied on it having the same sort of good quality, mainstream clothing in stock over the past four decades.